maxxiimo/the-front-end-manifesto/mobile-foundation.md

 ##### Usage

 Now that we have it set up, here is how we will use it.
 From our [Mobile Solutions Roundup][Mobile Roundup] we combine a bit of [Ryan Bates][] mobile solution with Mobvious.
+Part of Ryan Bates solution creates a new mime type (:mobile), and uses a before_filter to test if the request is a mobile request.
+If true, the mime type is set to :mobile.
+As such, only files named with a ".mobile.haml" extension will be served.

-To fork requests to the correct views we add the following to application_controller.rb:
+To do this in our application we add the following to application_controller.rb:

     class ApplicationController < ActionController::Base
       protect_from_forgery